fredericscode/RailsVideoCallApp/README.md

         + event.reason);
       });

-      //When a stream, other than your own, leaves a session the Session session.on("streamDestroyed", function (event) {
+      //When a stream, other than your own, leaves the Session session.on("streamDestroyed", function (event) {
         console.log("Stream stopped.
 Reason: " + event.reason);
       });